 Self-care at home is vital to protect the investment on your overall health and to prevent further infection. it is important to brush and floss routinely in order to remove plaque and bacteria from your teeth and tissue.
 Eating a well- balanced diet and keeping your doctor informed of your overall health will ensure a long-lasting, healthy smile.

 Why Come to a Periodontist to Treat my Gum Disease?

-At University Periodontal, we want you to work with both your general dentist incongruence with a periodontist like Dr. Dennison.
+At University Periodontal Associates in Houston TX, we want you to work with both your general dentist incongruence with a periodontist like Dr. Dennison.
 This allows all of us to be actively involved in the diagnosis and treatment of your periodontal disease.
 By using a team approach, you have both your general dentist, who is familiar with your dental and medical history, and Dr. Dennison, as your Periodontist, who has the extensive education and experience in treating periodontal disease.
 Together, we will collaborate to tailor a treatment plan for you.

 Why Come to a Periodontist to place my Dental Implants?